pombase/canto/root/docs/md/canto_admin/installation.md

     vagrant box add precise64 http://files.vagrantup.com/precise64.box
     vagrant up

-The `vagrant` commands will many minutes to complete.
+The `vagrant` command will take many minutes to complete.
 If everything is successful, once `vagrant up` returns you can `ssh` to the virtual machine
 with: